Back to learn

 Depending on how much debt you’re carrying, it may be wise to see what your financial institution can offer you in terms of a personal line of credit or home equity loan.
 Transferring your debt load to an account with a much lower interest rate can create a little more breathing room for you to make payments and prioritize savings.

 And of course, there is no time like the present to stop reaching for your credit card.
 You could even consider locking it.
-Try to switch recurring payments from your credit card to another account.
-(KOHO prepaid Visas, for example, work everywhere Visa does.)
+Try to switch recurring payments from your credit card to another account (Like your KOHO prepaid Mastercards, for example).
 Trying to get in the habit of using money you already have—rather than using credit—is always worth it.

 Your mortgage, personal Line of Credit or Home Equity Line of Credit

-If debt has you completely snowed under, it can feel very, very scary.
-It’s psychologically taxing to walk around with that much money worry.
+If debt has you completely snowed under, it can feel extremely scary.
+It’s psychologically taxing to walk around with that much financial strife.
 It’s hard, but it’s not hopeless.
 If you’re struggling to pay down the debt you’ve accumulated, take a peek at our guide for paying off your debt when it feels impossible.

 Especially if you’re living on a reduced income, it’s tempting to panic and start pinching every proverbial penny.
 With bills coming in, the fact that you need caloric sustenance to survive, and a place to live, it’s easy to feel squeezed in multiple directions.

-But with a solid, flexible spending plan, you’ll be in a position to create a sense of control over your financial life.
+But with a solid, flexible spending plan, and our ultimate budget template, you’ll be in a position to create a sense of control over your financial life.
 Having a plan keeps the ball in your court, letting you find the wiggle room to juggle things around if it’s necessary.

 Being mindful about your expenses, alongside avoiding carrying high-interest debt, are the absolute best ways to weather a recession.